Montana Medical Care Savings Accounts (MSAs) for the 2022–2023 Tax Years

 When an account holder dies, Montana law provides a legal procedure for distributing the money in the MSA.

 Self-Administered Account.
-If the account holder’s estate requires the appointment of a Personal Representative (PR) by the district court, the PR is responsible for notifying the financial entity of the death of the MSA account holder.
+The Persona l Representative is responsible for notifying the financial entity of the death of the MSA account holder.
 The Personal Representative for the estate may (within one year after the death of the account holder) withdraw funds for eligible medical expenses incurred by the deceased.

 An account holder can leave the balance in the MSA to anyone or to an immediate family member: parent, spouse, or child through a payable on death designation (POD), by a written will or if no will was written, the MSA is distributed under the intestacy statutes.
 However, only parents, spouse, or children may receive the balance as an MSA to be added to their MSAs or to establish one.